-In 2003, Diamond Peak replaced its old Crystal Quad with a new high-speed detachable Crystal Express quad to the top of the mountain.
-The $2.8-million-dollar investment replaced the 16-year-old chair with new technology and cut the ride time in half, getting skiers and boarders to the 8,540’ summit in just five minutes.
+In 2003, Diamond Peak replaced its old Crystal Quad chair lift with a new, high-speed detachable Crystal Express quad to the top of the mountain.
+The $2.8-million-dollar investment replaced the outdated 16-year-old chair with new technology and cut the ride time in half, getting skiers and boarders to the 8,540’ summit in just five minutes.

-In 2008, Diamond Peak spent $4 million dollars renovating the base lodge which included an expanded rental shop, Loft Bar, and 300-square-foot outdoor patio, in addition to the existing wrap-around sun deck, a 300-square-foot meeting room, new restrooms, fixtures, siding and more.
+In 2008, Diamond Peak spent $4 million dollars renovating the base lodge which included an expanded rental shop, Loft Bar, and a 300-square foot outdoor patio, in addition to the existing wrap-around sun deck, a 300-square foot meeting room, new restrooms, fixtures, siding, and more.
 In the summer of 2009, Diamond Peak rebuilt its snowmaking system to allow for more efficient snow production.
 In 2010, Diamond Peak completed a large renovation project with a new Skier Services Building, featuring a plaza area, ticket windows, Child Ski Center, Ski Patrol, and offices.

 Present Day: Master Plan Update & Golden Anniversary

 Diamond Peak continues to make improvements to its snowmaking systems to maximize snowmaking capacity and efficiency.
-In 2013 the resort began the process of updating its Master Plan to revisit the potential for future development and introduce summer activities.
-The Master Plan process is moving along and came back before the Incline Village General Improvement District Board of Trustees in 2015.
-At that time the board voted to approved the amended Diamond Peak Master Plan and send it along to the Tahoe Regional Planning Agency (TRPA), the United States Forest Service (USFS) and Washoe County for environmental clearances and review.
+In 2013 the resort began the process of updating its Master Plan to revisit the potential for future development and to introduce summer activities.
+The Master Plan was presented to the Incline Village General Improvement District Board of Trustees in 2015.
+At that time the board voted to approve the amended Diamond Peak Master Plan and send it along to the Tahoe Regional Planning Agency (TRPA), the United States Forest Service (USFS), and Washoe County for environmental clearances and review.
 Click here to read more about the Master Plan update process and how you can be involved.